-I was born to my parents Mandy and Rufus on February 6, 1990, in the Coulston Foundation.
-Mandy was described as a good mother.
-Despite this, I was removed from her three days after birth and sent to the nursery to be raised by human caregivers.
-Unfortunately, health issues were typical in infants raised in the nursery and I was no exception.
+I was born to my parents Mandy and Rufus, on February 6, 1990, in the Coulston Foundation.
+Mandy was a good mother.
+Despite this, I was taken from her a mere three days after birth.
+I was then sent to the nursery to be raised by human caregivers.
+Unfortunately, health issues were typical in infants raised in the nursery, and I was no exception.
 Less than two weeks after being admitted into the nursery, I started my first dose of antibiotics for a fever.
-This was followed by stomach issues which also required treatment.
-Despite being sick and on medication, at three weeks old, I was placed on an x-ray measuring study which required being anesthetized on a regular basis.
-At two years old I was placed on two more consecutive studies which required frequent throat cultures and blood draws.
-Each procedure required me to receive a dose of Ketamine so I could be safely handled.
+I would also have stomach issues which also required treatment.
+Despite being sick and on medication, at three weeks old, I was placed on an x-ray measuring study that required being anesthetized regularly.
+At two years old, I was placed on two more consecutive studies, which required frequent throat cultures and blood draws.
+Each procedure required me to receive a dose of Ketamine so that the technicians could safely handle me.
 Eventually, I was put in a group of girls my age and became friendly with another little chimp named Lisa.
-After Save the Chimps took over the Coulston Foundation in 2002, they started making their own observations and notations about the chimps.
-One thing my new caregivers noticed was that I tended to sleep more than other chimps and could be difficult to wake up.
-Upon further investigation, it was determined I was having a type of seizure.
-I was put on medication to help control them and carefully monitored by veterinary staff and my caregivers.
+After Save the Chimps took over the Coulston Foundation in 2002, they started making their observations and notations about the chimps.
+My new caregivers noticed that I tended to sleep more than the other chimps.
+My caregivers had a challenging time waking me up.
+Upon further investigation, veterinarians discovered I was having a type of seizure.
+The veterinarians put me on medication to help control the seizures.
+My caregivers, along with the veterinary staff, carefully monitored me.